 Policy Study: Review of SME Credit-related Policies of Bangladesh Bank Areas of further improvement with a focus on Micro and Small Enterprise (mSE) Finance

 This study examines stakeholder perspectives and experience of using the mSME and SME Policy of BB.
-It recommends a suitable definition of mSMEs that may contribute towards formulation of an SME strategy document of the Ministry of Industry, and MRA’s attempt to define micro-enterprises (mEs).
-IT also appraises the feasibility of developing two separate policies for financing of different enterprise segments, say, mSEs and medium enterprises (MEs), or, mEs and SMEs.
+It recommends a suitable definition of mSMEs that may contribute towards formulation of an SME strategy document of the Ministry of Industry, and MRA’s attempt to define micro-enterprises.
+It also appraises the feasibility of developing two separate policies for financing of different enterprise segments.
 It also recommends further improvements of Bangladesh Bank’s current SME Policy, which is presumed to include micro-enterprises as well.